Religious segregation

 Religious segregation is the separation of people according to their religion.
 The term has been applied to cases of religious-based segregation which occurs as a social phenomenon, as well as segregation which arises from laws, whether they are explicit or implicit.

-The similar term religious apartheid has also been used for situations where people are separated based on their religion, including sociological phenomena.
+The similar term, religious apartheid has also been used for situations where people are segregated based on their religion, including sociological phenomena.